pixelspace.org

 Hello, I am Dan.

-I’m into humanities with a background in software engineering, loving lasagne and having an utterly bad sense of humor.
+I’m into humanities with a background in software development, loving lasagne and having an utterly bad sense of humor.
 I prefer to keep learning, continue challenging myself, and do interesting things that matter.

 My natural curiosity drives me to pursue many interests, hobbies and creative endeavors.
 I’m a fast learner, able to pick up new skills and juggle different projects and tasks with relative ease.
 I have a passion for everything that blinks and overcomes gravity, yet I like to develop expertise in a number of areas over the course of my life and work.

-I’m a teamplayer with a strong sense for general awareness and empathy.
-I’m able to inspire and at my best when I’m sharing my thoughts and creative expressions with others in a team of open minded people.
+I’m a teamplayer with a strong sense for general awareness and empathy, able to inspire and at my best when I’m sharing my thoughts with others in a team of open minded people.

 Work Experience

-It is always important to me to understand the social aspects of our digital world not as opposed to technology, but as intertwined.
+It is always important to me to see the social aspects of our digital world not as opposed to technology, but as intertwined with it.

 selected publications